On the class of pseudo-Riemannian geometries which can not be locally described using curvature scalars solely: Abstract

 \section{Abstract}

-A classic, double problem with intriguing implications at the level of both applied differential geometry and theoretical physics is dealt with in this short work: \emph{Is there any criterion in order to decide whether a pseudo-Riemannian space can be locally described using curvature scalars solely?} Also: \emph{In the case where such a description is impossible, does the Cartan-Karlhede algorithm constitute the only refuge?}\\ Surprisingly enough, the first question is susceptible of a very simple and elegant answer, while a naive scheme carries the ambition of providing (modulo specific restrictions) a negative answer to the second question.\\ In order to avoid unnecessary complexity, the analysis is restricted to local rather than global considerations --without any loss of not only the generality but also the insights to the initial problem.
+A classic problem with intriguing implications at the level of both applied differential geometry and theoretical physics is dealt with in this short work:\\ \emph{Is there any criterion in order to decide whether a pseudo-Riemannian space can be locally described using curvature scalars solely?}

+Surprisingly enough, this question is susceptible of a very simple and elegant answer.
+In order to avoid unnecessary complexity, the analysis is restricted to local rather than global considerations, without any loss of not only the generality but also the insights to the initial problem.